cuamckuu/tg-inviter/readme.md

 ## Why `tginviter`?

 Some projects requires personal invite liks for joining channels, because joinchat link is can easy be stolen.
-Unfortunately, Telegram API and existing Pytohn modules lacks functional to protect invite links, that's why I decided to code it by myself.
+Unfortunately, Telegram API and existing Python modules lacks functional to protect invite links, that's why I decided to code it by myself.

 ## How does it work?